25A0/blob/README.md

  - `blob:array(count, formatstring, ...)` Apply string formatting with
  	`string.format(formatstring, ...)`, then parse a list of `count` elements by repeatedly unpacking data with `formatstring`.

+#### Size

+ - `blob:size(formatstring)` returns the size of the given format string.
+ 	This function does not work for format strings containing zero-terminated or size-prefixed strings.
+ - `blob:size(formatstring, ...)` similar to the simple `size` call, but does in-place string formatting with `string.format(formatstring, ...)` and calculates the size of the resulting string.

 ### Custom types